ptmt/tinynlp.fs/README.md

 #TinyNLP.fs

-Small library for Natural Language Processing written in F#.
-Current language is only Russian.
+Small Natural Language Processing library written in F#.
+Current supported language is only Russian.

 - Tokenizer with combinators using FParsec
 - Synonymizing with KeVo.database
 - Stemming algorithm
+- POSTagger (viterbi) using Russian Open Corpus